tzbee/web-feed/README.md

 ### add

-Adds a plugin to the application
+Add a plugin to the application

 `crawler add --module=path/to/plugin-module`

 ### remove

-Removes a plugin from the application
+Remove a plugin from the application

 `crawler remove --module=module-id`